Trying my Hand at Letter Carving

 Images above: Carved stones in the British Museum.
 The most famous stone in the collection is, of course, The Rosetta Stone.

 The next day I traveled by train to Lincoln.
 I crafted my schedule so I could spend a full day exploring the East Midland city before sequestering myself inside Eilidh’s workshop.
 Unfortunately, it was also about this time that symptoms of a head cold began to appear, the result I suspect of some bug I picked up on the flight.
-The head cold would vex me for the duration of my time in England and I became a near-daily visitor to the cold remedy aisle in Lincoln’s Boots store.
+The head cold would vex me for the duration of my time in England and I became a near-daily visitor to the cold remedy aisle in Lincoln’s Boots store, searching for anything that would provide relief.

 Lincoln has two notable landmarks: a walled castle and the third-largest cathedral in England.
 I lived in London in 1988, then again in 1991–1992.
 I didn’t expect my deep affection for St. Paul’s Cathedral could ever be challenged, but the Lincoln Cathedral, is quite simply, breathtaking.